Skip to content

 1. The legal employer is a UK Ltd, so payroll, NIC, and employee-side taxes flow through a UK entity

-2. The contract chain is “parent → EOR → employee”, not “parent → employee”, which gives some treaty analysis room
+2. The contract chain is 'parent to EOR to employee', not 'parent to employee', which gives some treaty-analysis room

-3. EOR-employed UK staff don’t hold formal authority on the parent’s legal entity (they can’t bind the parent as a director or officer)
+3. EOR-employed UK staff do not hold formal authority on the parent's legal entity (they cannot bind the parent as a director or officer)

 • If the UK employee functionally concludes contracts for the parent (presenting, negotiating, setting terms), the dependent-agent test still triggers